APT Free Seminar - Manual and Power Mobility Solutions

 Afternoon Session: Powered Mobility Technologies and Innovations

 Power seating is often prescribed to manage the risk of pressure ulcers, a potentially serious complication for individuals who use wheelchairs.
 This course will review the current evidence for power seat functions, as well as demonstrate emerging technologies for improving health outcomes for power seat functions.
+Participants will get a chance to preview Permobil’s Virtual Seating Coach (VSC) prior to release.
 Time will be allotted for audience participation, discussion, and equipment demonstration.

 Presenter: Magdalena Love, OTR, ATP